-Companies that want to improve their user experience don’t have to make their brand look human; it doesn’t look authentic, said Chase.
-A true design experience doesn’t have to be sound like a person, it has to be human-friendly, she said: “People don’t want a brand to be their bud.”
+Companies that want to improve their user experience don’t have to make their brand look human; it doesn’t look authentic.
+A true design experience doesn’t have to sound like a person, it has to be human-friendly: “People don’t want a brand to be their bud.”

 Artificial intelligence introduces a “paradox of trust” into the user experience, said Chase.
-AI is pervasive and not openly visible to consumers who are waking up to their power over their own data, she said.
+AI is pervasive and not openly visible to consumers who are waking up to their power over their own data.

 Despite Gen Z’s open relationship with data privacy, marketers are seeing a “headwind” in the past year, said Chase.
 “Just in the last year people are being a bit more skeptical.”